quillforms/quillforms/readme.txt

 == Changelog ==

+= 2.13.3 = 11 August 2023
+Fix: Flushing the rewrite rules to avoid the 404 errors.

 = 2.13.2 = 9 August 2023
 Urgent Fix: Fixing a bug in jump logic
 Fix: Fixing the blocks dropdown error in some websites.